 You can use any container you like, but the size will determine the wick size.
-Clear Glass Salve Jars are a nice option for making beeswax candles, you will find them here.
+Clear Glass Salve Jars are a nice option for making beeswax candles, you can find them at Starwest Botanicals.
 A beeswax candle in a 1 oz glass salve jar will burn for about 4 to 5 hours.
-The Pantry Jars are an excellent choice for gifts!

 I recommend buying your wicks in bulk through an online supplier, for the most cost effective and sustainable method.
 You can buy 25 yards at a time for under $10 through several e-retailers.
 You’ll need to use their catalog or sizing chart to find out which wick to use for your container size, since wick size is determined by the diameter of the container.
 If you are using 100% beeswax with no fat added (such as coconut oil), you’ll want to use either a High Temperature Wick or buy a size larger than recommended to ensure an even burn.
 If you are using carnauba wax, you’ll want to use a high temperature wick or buy a size up, even when mixing with coconut oil.

 Note on Wicks: Buying the wrong size wick could result in an uneven burn that will create a pit down the center of your candle, rather than burning from the top down evenly, and burning ‘out’ before making it through all of your precious wax.